 Marital status: Married, 1 child.

-Position: Consultant, Unix and Infrastructure at IBM Services AS
+Position: Senior Consultant, Unix and Infrastructure at IBM Services AS

 IT guy with strong networking and documentation skills, to the point where I've released a book about my favorite tool, "The Book of PF - A No-Nonsense Guide to the OpenBSD Firewall" on No Starch Press.
 Strong preference for free/open source tools, main interest network, security, services.